-Both clarified butter and ghee are suitable for high-temperature cooking like baking, sauteing, deep-frying, etc. Like gourmet cooking, you can use both dairy oils in everyday cooking.
+Clarified butter and ghee are suitable for high-temperature cooking like baking, sauteing, deep-frying, etc. Like gourmet cooking, you can use both dairy oils in everyday cooking.

-However, as a taste enhancer, if you want to decide on ghee or clarified butter, ghee will be a chef’s first choice because ghee offers an intense aroma than clarified butter to add a more savory palate in cooking.
+However, as a taste enhancer, if you want to decide on ghee or clarified butter, ghee will be a chef’s first choice because ghee offers an intense aroma than clarified butter to add a more savory palate to cooking.

 Ghee or clarified butter: the similarities

 Smoke point: Clarified butter and ghee offer a high smoke point.
-Both the dairy cooking oils offer a flashpoint of 485 degrees Fahrenheit.
+Both dairy cooking oils offer a flashpoint of 485 degrees Fahrenheit.

-Storage friendliness: Both the dairy staples are shelf-friendly.
+Storage friendliness: Both dairy staples are shelf-friendly.
 Regardless you take Pure grass-fed ghee or clarified butter, both products will offer you a 12-18-month storage life from the manufacturing date without refrigeration support.

-Health benefits: Both ghee and clarified butter offer the same array of health benefits.
+Health benefits: Both ghee and clarified butter offer the same health benefits.
 In making Ayurvedic medicines, ghee is used as ghee is thick in consistency and preparing homemade ghee was an old Asian custom.